manaraph/go-openfga-implementation/README.md

 - Navigate to folder: `cd go-openfga-implementation`
 - Install dependencies: `go mod tidy`
 - Copy configuration to .env: `make config` and update the details with your own configuration.
-- Spin up local development container: `make up`
+- Spin up local development container (docker - if not already running): `make up`
 - Run app: `make run`

 Note: Ensure the local development container is running and you have mongo DB installed and running.